conservation-decisions/POMDPproblems/README.md

 - SARSOP https://github.com/AdaCompNUS/sarsop

 If you are using this repository please cite:
-Chades I., Pascal V., Fletcher C, Nicol S., Ferrer-Mestres J. A primer on Partially Observable Markov Decision Processes (POMDPs).
-CSIRO, 2020.
+ Chadès, I., Pascal, L. V., Nicol, S., Fletcher, C. S., & Ferrer-Mestres, J. (2021).
+A primer on partially observable Markov decision processes (POMDPs).
+Methods in Ecology and Evolution, 12, 2058– 2072. https://doi.org/10.1111/2041-210X.13692

+ or see cite this repository on the right panel.